 Quotes From The English Revolution 1640.

 The King was not a consensus politician.
-To him, Parliament was an obstacle he must ride over to get his way.
-There was not attempt to bridge the gap and there were many ‘final straws’, but one that stung the most was the King’s attempt to foist a new prayer book in standard form on all subjects.
+To him, Parliament was an obstacle he had to ride over to get his way.
+There was no attempt to bridge the gap and there were many ‘final straws’, but one that stung the most was the King’s attempt to foist a new prayer book in standard form on all subjects.

-The key was the Great Remonstrance, a list of complaints about the King’s behaviour, carefully worded so as not to impugn the King himself, for that would be treason.
+The Great Remonstrance was a list of complaints about the King’s behaviour, carefully worded so as not to impugn the King himself, for that would be treason.
 First the Commons voted to put the Great Remonstrance to the King.
 Then they voted to publicise the Great Remonstrance, with the result that the London was up in arms.
+Then it was presented as a Bill in Parliament with proposals to change the balance of power between king and Parliament.

 Traditionally, the King could count on the Royalists and the bishops in the House of Lords to defeat contentious Bills.

-With the King in open opposition to the Puritans and the junto, the breakdown in communication ushered in the civil war that ended with the abolition of the monarchy.
+With the King in open opposition to the Puritans, the breakdown in communication ended in the civil war and the abolition of the monarchy.